-A startup is a newly formed business with particular momentum behind it, based on perceived demand for its product or service.
+A startup company is a newly formed business with particular momentum behind it based on perceived demand for its product or service.
 The intention of a startup is to grow rapidly as a result of offering something that addresses a particular market gap.

 There are no fixed parameters on what type of company can be considered a startup, but the term most frequently applies to high-tech companies creating products that leverage technology to offer something new or to perform an existing task in a novel way.Content Continues Below

 Many startup companies don't have products for sale, and many do not have a revenue stream.